 Four principles.
 Every product, every PR, every standup.

-These are the rules we run the studio by.
-They are public so partners and customers can hold us to them.
+These are the rules we run the studio by — public, so anyone who uses our products can hold us to them.

 How a small studio runs many products without losing the plot.